Devour Me Tenderly: In the Hunger of 'The Carnivorous Lamb'

 A Devotion That Refuses to Be Cleansed

-At its core, The Carnivorous Lamb is about a boy's obsessive, lifelong love for his older brother, Antonio.
-This reciprocated passion isn’t suggested or hidden.
-It’s openly declared, physically shared, and rooted in a bond that begins in childhood.
+At its core, The Carnivorous Lamb is about a boy’s obsessive, lifelong love for his older brother, Antonio.
+Rather than being softly hinted at, the reciprocated passion is openly declared, physically shared, and rooted in a bond that forms the moment Antonio lays eyes on his baby brother.

 But rather than treat the relationship as pathology or spectacle, Gómez-Arcos frames it as something elemental.
 Simply put, the boys’ love is rendered with an intensity that eclipses the hypocrisy of the world around them.